lilmoonly/Observability-Framework-K3s/README.md

 The framework is opinionated about platform observability, but application roles can stay lightweight.
 Forgejo and WeKan are included as backend-specific example workloads, not as the core purpose of the project.

+For the full styled operator guide, open [docs/observability-framework.html](docs/observability-framework.html) in a browser.
+It is a self-contained offline HTML page with architecture notes, lab/production guidance, runbooks, backup notes, validation steps, and the framework logo.

 ## What This Framework Deploys

 - A pool-based K3s topology for general, database, logging, monitoring, and AI workloads